admiraldao/vesting-merkle-distributor/README.md

 * Extends the `claimed` bitmap from a single binary value per address to 8 bits per address, meaning that vesting can take place in 1/255th increments while still being highly gas efficient (Since 256/8 = 32 addresses share the same memory slot)

 ## Preparing the input
-Prepare a JSON file that maps addresses to the numeric (base 10) or string (base 16) number of tokens.
+Prepare a JSON file that maps addresses to the number of tokens.
 See `scripts/example.json`.

 ## Generating and Verifying the Merkle Root